Policy Sets and Site Labels

 You will notice the two system-created default Policy Group Labels.
 These are non-modifiable and serve an important purpose, detailed below.

-The "Default" Policy Group Label is automatically assigned to every user-defined Policy Group by default, associating EVERY Policy Group with the Default Policy Set.
+• The Default Policy Group Label is automatically assigned to every user-defined Policy Group by default, associating EVERY Policy Group with the Default Policy Set.

-Common use cases for Policy Group labels include assigning PG's to Incident Response Policy Sets and Simulation Mode or "Staging" Policy Sets.
+Common use cases for Policy Group labels include assigning PG's to Incident Response Policy Sets and Simulation Mode or staging Policy Sets.
 More information on each of these use cases can be found near the end of this article.

-Note: This dashboard is also where you can modify and delete Policy Group Labels by clicking "actions" in a user-created Policy Group Label.
+Note: This dashboard is also where you can modify and delete Policy Group Labels by clicking Actions in a user-created Policy Group Label.

-Type in a name for your Policy Group Label that aligns with the Policy Sets you are going to assign Policy Groups to using the label.
-Select all relevant Policy Groups from the drop down list.
-You can create as many Policy Group Labels as needed by continuing to click "+ Add New Label
+2. Enter a Label Name for your Policy Group Label that aligns with the Policy Sets you are going to assign Policy Groups to using the label.
+Select all relevant Policy Groups from the drop-down list.

 Create and Assign Policy Sets

-Give your Policy Set a name, select the appropriate Policy Group Labels, and if you have created Site Labels already, select those as well.
-As a reminder, Site Labels are used to assign Policy Enforcement Points, called Virtual Edges and Virtual Edge Nodes, to a Policy Set.
-After making your selections, click "Create".
+2. Give your Policy Set a name, select the appropriate Policy Group Labels, and if you have created Site Labels already, select those as well.
+Note that Site Labels are used to assign Policy Enforcement Points, called Virtual Edges and Virtual Edge Nodes, to a Policy Set.

 IMPORTANT: Show Traffic Flow is linked to your current Policy Set, meaning the Traffic Flow View ONLY reflects traffic observed at sites or Virtual Edges (and associated Virtual Edge Nodes) where your currently selected Policy Set is distributed.